 TESL MISSION STATEMENT: Our TESL program is for speakers of languages other than English who have recently arrived in the United States.
 The four basic communication skills - reading, writing, listening and speaking - are emphasized through a variety of activities.

 NOTE: All Study Center teachers can be contacted through the Main Office.
 Call 516-441-4858.
 Please leave a message, and we will return your call.
-You can also send an email by using the following email address:
+Again, you can also send an email by using the following email address:

 HOMEWORK POLICY: Students enrolled in the Learning Strategies course are expected to complete their homework at home and use their time in the Study Center, in the presence of teachers who provide mentoring in all areas of science, social studies, mathematics and English as well as Spanish, Reading, Study Skills and ESL, to deal with difficult questions (even one or two homework questions which they honestly tried to do at home but couldn't answer) and concepts, prepare for tests, and improve their understanding and work on writing and research assignments.
 Our Learning Strategies students are invited to "drop in" during free periods, such as Study Hall, Lunch, and after school, and at those times, they are permitted to do their homework.